ADAMS RESOURCES & ENERGY, INC. - GuruFocus.com

 PR Newswire

+"I am pleased to see the GulfMark team continue to execute on the strategic plans surrounding the VEX Pipeline System.
+This connection with Max Midstream is the next step toward maximizing this asset's potential," said Kevin Roycraft, Adams' Chief Executive Officer and President.

+Construction of the new pipeline connection will begin in September 2022, and we anticipate the connection being complete by the end of the year, with new volume anticipated on the pipeline as early as the first quarter to the first half of 2023.

-Adams Resources & Energy, Inc. is engaged in crude oil marketing, transportation, terminalling and storage and tank truck transportation of liquid chemicals and dry bulk through its subsidiaries, GulfMark Energy, Inc., Service Transport Company, Victoria Express Pipeline, LLC and GulfMark Terminals, LLC.
-For more information, visit www.adamsresources.com.
+Adams Resources & Energy, Inc. is engaged in crude oil marketing, transportation, terminalling and storage, tank truck transportation of liquid chemicals and dry bulk and recycling and repurposing of off-spec fuels, lubricants, crude oil and other chemicals through its subsidiaries, GulfMark Energy, Inc., Service Transport Company, Victoria Express Pipeline, L.L.C., GulfMark Terminals, LLC, Phoenix Oil, Inc., and Firebird Bulk Carriers, Inc. For more information, visit www.adamsresources.com.

 Company Contact